MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/strategy.md

 ## Unified operations outcomes

-When customers execute on their cloud strategy and choose a hybrid and multicloud scenario, they expect to see business outcomes supported by specific efforts that drive crucial business results, [outcomes grounded in cross-team consensus](../../strategy/business-outcomes/).
+When customers execute on their cloud strategy and choose hybrid and multicloud scenario, they expect to see business outcomes supported by specific efforts that drive crucial business results, [outcomes grounded in cross-team consensus](../../strategy/business-outcomes/).

 Outcomes include:

-* **Improved visibility and control over their IT estate**.
-They want the ability to see all their resources in a single location, and be able to query through them to gain insights.
+* **Improved visibility and control over an IT estate** - The ability to see all resources in a single location, and be able to query through them to gain insights.
-* **Cloud-based management**—the ability (across platforms) to modernize operations with the same cloud management services on resources in locations that are outside of Azure.
+* **Cloud-based management** — The ability (across platforms) to modernize operations using the same cloud management services on resources in locations that are outside of Azure.
-* **Governance** is an important outcome for companies wishing to ensure consistent configurations across all resources from one central location.
+* **Governance**  - An important outcome for companies wishing to ensure consistent configurations across all resources from one central location.
-* **DevOps and cloud native app deployment flexibility** would provide organizations the agility of deploying app infrastructure through templates and app configurations through GitOps.
+* **DevOps and cloud native app deployment flexibility** - Provides organizations the agility to deploy app infrastructure through templates and app configurations through GitOps.
-* **Increased flexibility when adopting PaaS**, the ability to run PaaS services on their infrastructure of choice.
+* **Increased flexibility when adopting PaaS** - The ability to run PaaS services on any infrastructure of choice.

-Organizations might require **improved visibility and control over their IT estate**.
-They want the ability to see all their resources in a single location, and be able to query through them to gain insights.

-Another outcome companies may desire is **cloud-based management**—the ability (across platforms) to modernize operations with the same cloud management services, on resources in locations that are outside of Azure.

-**Governance** is an important outcome for companies wishing to ensure consistent configurations across all resources, from one central location.

-**DevOps and flexible, cloud-native app deployments** would provide organizations the agility of deploying app infrastructure through templates, and app configurations through GitOps.

-Finally, companies might benefit from **increased flexibility when adopting PaaS**, with the ability to run PaaS services on their infrastructures of choice.

-There may be diverse [business justifications](../../strategy/cloud-migration-business-case.md) to support your organization's choice of a hybrid and multi-cloud approach for cloud transformation.
-Moving to a hybrid and multi-cloud control plane is multi-faceted.
-It may be driven by data residency restrictions, keeping legacy applications on-premises, or avoiding the replication of underutilized provisioned environments in the cloud.
-Organizations seeking to enable higher visibility and control in hybrid and multi-cloud environments can benefit from one control plane over a multi-cloud environment enabling:
+There may be diverse [business justifications](../../strategy/cloud-migration-business-case.md) to support your organization's choice of a hybrid and multicloud approach for cloud transformation.
+Moving to a hybrid and multicloud control plane is multi-faceted, perhaps driven by data residency restrictions, keeping legacy applications on-premises, or avoiding the replication of underutilized provisioned environments in the cloud.
+Organizations seeking to enable higher visibility and control in hybrid and multicloud environments can benefit from one control plane, enabling:

 * Consistency of uniform development
-* Unified dev-ops and management
+* Unified DevOps and management
-* Ccommon identity and security
+* Common identity and security
-* Extending existing applications and infrastructure across private and public cloud
+* Extension of existing applications and infrastructure across private and public cloud
 * Edge computing resources

 ## What are the overall benefits of a multicloud control plane?